phage-nz/infosec-bazaar/soc/MISP/misp-feeds/readme.md

 - **MISP_USER_KEY:** This can be the key of an Org Admin, Sync User or your own custom role.
 They must be able to both manage and publish events, and hold the Tag Editor permission.

 ### Installation:
 - Recommended: Ensure that the fetch_feeds and cache_feeds Scheduled Tasks are not enabled.
+Also, disable the default Abuse.ch feeds as this project includes a module that loads the data with more context and into a separate event each day.
 - SCP this folder to your MISP server.
 - Alter the paths in misp-feeds.service and start_worker.sh to point to where you've dropped the folder.
 - Correct the user in misp-feeds.service if it is not ubuntu.